MewsSystems/developers/jobs/Frontend/my-app/README.md

 FINAL COMMENTS:

-- The detail page could be further decomposed into separat elements for better navigation through the code, but in such a small project, I find this unneccessary and counterproductive.
+- The detail page could be further decomposed into separate elements for better navigation through the code, but in such a small project, I find this unneccessary and counterproductive.
 Same could be said about the API calls, which are all currently in the same folder.